-To begin, choose a buzz word such as "bride," "groom," "wedding," etc. When each person comes into the party, hand them a clothespin.
-Then, if someone hears another person saying the buzz word, they get to take that person's clothespin.
+- Clothespin Game: To begin, choose a common buzzword such as "bride," "groom," or "wedding."
+When each person comes into the party, hand them a clothespin.
+Then, if someone hears another person saying the buzzword, they get to take that person's clothespin.
 The person with the most clothespins at the end of the party wins.
-Another variation is that a guest loses her clothespin when she crosses her legs --a hard task for a party full of women!

 Get to Know the Bride Games